godanaemiru/lynnug.github.io/_posts/2014-05-18-love-learning.md

 My Dad is an economist.
 He loves economic critical analysis(especially of Uganda).
 He tends to use me as a thinking board.
 I like to take part in the discussions but this requires one to involve themselves economics reading regarding not only Uganda but the world.
 I'm glad I take this challenge on as it opens my mind thus disclosing new worlds to me from economic perspective.
 After his talks , I yearn to be farmer or gone to a vocational school .
 For two hours a day , I'm an amateur economist.

-Well its Monday , time to be programmer.
+Well its Monday , time to be a programmer.